-The above mentioned areas indicating mainly ice divergence (Figure 10(b1Fig.
-10(c1) and (b3c3), solid ellipses, excluding the major lead, i.e. line 1), are less recognizable in the classification mapsof deformation states.
-Ice type .
-5-class classifications indicate these are narrower and smaller leads occupied mostly by LFYI and young ice.
-One of these areas is more clearly shown

-495 in ??(a1-a5), where the visible LKFs are delineated and numbered, in which lines 1-5 are identified by both the classification and deformation parcels. ??(b1-b5) shows the classifications for areas where deformation parcels indicate prominent presence of ice convergence.
-The thinner linear stripes of ice convergence (lines 3, 4 and 5) do not correspond to visible features in Areas in which deformation parcels indicate prominent presence of ice convergence are mainly classified as the 'deformed ice' class, interrupted by small areas of 'others.'
+The above mentioned areas indicating mainly ice divergence (Figure 9(b1) and (b3), solid ellipses, excluding the major lead, i.e. line 1), are less recognizable in the classification maps of deformation states.
+Ice type classifications indicate these are nar-410 rower and smaller leads occupied mostly by LFYI and young ice.
+One of these areas is more clearly shown in Figure 10(a1-a5), where the visible LKFs are delineated and numbered, in which lines 1-5 are identified by both the classification and deformation parcels.
+Figure 10(b1-b5) shows the classifications for areas where deformation parcels indicate prominent presence of ice convergence.
+The thinner linear stripes of ice convergence (lines 3, 4 and 5) do not correspond to visible features in the classifications, while lines 2, 6 and 7 with extensive coverage of blue and black colors (ice convergence and mix) are classified as mostly LFYI and young ice which are interrupted by DFYI sections.